Welcome back, my good friends, El Rush Ball on the cutting edge of societal evolution.

 That's correct.

-But it w what it is, it's a devaluing of oneself.
+But what it is, it's a devaluing of oneself.

-And and I and I really hope that people are paying attention to this.
+And I really hope that people are paying attention to this.

-The reason why um black people don't care if another black person says these very same things is because and I I I I can't say this is true across the board for all black people, but uh I believe it's true for some, is that the black people that say it doesn't have the value in their in their minds to to even care about what what they may say against another black person.
+The reason why black people don't care if another black person says these very same things is because, and I can't say this is true across the board for all black people, but I believe it's true for some, is that the black people that say it doesn't have the value in their minds to even care about what they may say against another black person.

-And and it's it's just again devaluing oneself and overvaluing another human being, and this is just it's ridiculous.
+And it's just, again, devaluing oneself and overvaluing another human being.

-I could care less what Don Imus has to say, I could care less what any if I don't even know if Don Don Amus is a racist, more so than he is an idiot, but um I could care less what he has to say.
+I could care less what any, I don't even know if Don Imis is a racist more so than he is an idiot, but I could care less what he has to say.

 I could care less what a racist has to say about me.